robbpaulsen/gitrepoLocalAuditTool/READMERevieOfEachLineofCode.md

 # sleep 2

-# echo "Your Report is Wating For You now just evaluate the report and make something Actionable"
+# echo "Your Report is Wating For You now just evaluate the report and make your Attack"